-The Prize was announced by the UK Minister of State for Universities, Science, Research and Innovation, Jo Johnson, in June 2016 and recognises excellent research and innovation in support of economic development and social welfare in Newton Fund partner countries.
+The Newton Prize was announced in June 2016 and recognises excellent research and innovation in support of economic development and social welfare in Newton Fund partner countries.

-Each year, from 2017 until 2021, a minimum of five Newton funded projects, fellowships or other types of Newton funded awards, will be awarded the Newton Prize.
+Each year, from 2017 until 2021, a minimum of five Newton funded projects, fellowships or other awards will be awarded the Newton Prize.
 Each Prize will be worth up to £200,000, and must be used to advance or develop existing Newton funded work.
-The Prize will be awarded for the best research or innovation that promotes the economic development and social welfare of Newton partner countries, other DAC listed countries or addresses global challenges, aligning with and strengthening the Newton Fund’s overall objectives.
+The Prize will be awarded for the best research or innovation that promotes the economic development and social welfare of Newton partner countries, DAC List Countries or addresses global challenges, aligning with and strengthening the Newton Fund’s overall objectives.

 The Prize will be awarded in all of our Newton partner countries over the next five years, with the first prizes being awarded through our partnerships with India, Malaysia, Thailand and Vietnam (the 2017 Newton Prize countries).